Gabriel Foundation Teaches Empiribox in Mumbai

-Empiribox is the brainchild of Dan Sullivan, a former secondary head of science with over 17 years’ experience in teaching and he has been advising Beverley, Nicholas and Anne Marie.
-He has coached them, given them free places on continual professional development sessions for primary teachers in south London schools and is donating all the science equipment that the group will take to India.
+Empiribox has given Beverley, Nicholas and Anne Marie free places on continual professional development sessions for primary teachers in south London schools and is donating all the science equipment that the group will take to India.

 Beverley, Nicholas and Anne Marie are going to India as part of the Gabriel Project Mumbai (GPM), a Jewish volunteer-based initiative which provides hunger relief, literacy, numeracy and health services to vulnerable children.
 The group will spend some weeks working in Mumbai’s Kalwa slum before moving on to the Palghar district, a rural area, delivering exciting sessions from the Empiribox science curriculum to children in around 20 local villages.

 “We were daunted at first,” said Beverley, “Especially when we realised that we had so little science knowledge and would be working in classrooms with no electricity or water, teaching children who had never had a science lesson in their lives.”
 But they have all been delighted by the support they have received.
 Gailarde, an Elstree company providing household textiles for industry, hotels and ships, has offered to make sure that the Empiribox science equipment reaches Mumbai in one piece.